Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/ProjectReport.md

 ## Team Data Science Process

-We use the TDSP project structure and documentation templates to execute this tutorial.
+We use the TDSP project structure and documentation templates to execute this sample.
 It follows the [TDSP lifecycle]((https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md)).
 The project is created based on the instructions provided [here](https://github.com/amlsamples/tdsp/blob/master/docs/how-to-use-tdsp-in-azure-ml.md).

 ![tdsp-lifecycle](../deliverable_docs/images/tdsp-lifecycle.PNG)